nepenth/knowledge-base/README.md

 ### Finance And Accounting <a name="finance-and-accounting"></a>
-The Finance And Accounting category provides resources and guidance on financial management topics, including analysis and interpretation of financial statements.
-This category currently includes information on Financial Statement Analysis, offering insights into evaluating and understanding financial performance.
+The Finance And Accounting category provides technical information on financial management, including analysis and interpretation of financial data.
+Specifically, this category covers Financial Statement Analysis, offering guidance on evaluating and understanding financial statements to inform business decisions.
 *Subcategories: Financial Statement Analysis*
 *Items: 1*